Dr Sarah Lowery

-The assessment consultation involves an in depth analysis of the problem, development of a treatment plan and practical training.
-These are home visits lasting at least two hours where I can observe your pet directly and answer all your questions.
-Online consultations are also available on request.
+The assessment process involves an in depth analysis of the problem, development of a treatment plan and practical training.
+This is a three month package.

 To book a consultation you will need a referral from your primary vet.
 Your vet can find a referral form and information on the vets page.
 You will also need to complete and return the pre-consultation questionnaire (see contacts page).
 Once the forms have been received you will be contacted to book the assessment.